MarBry111/Fake-News-Detection-for-statements-in-Polish-Language/README.md

 For POS tagging the polyglot (for Czech and Slovak - using Czech setting) and spacy (for English) were used, for creation of words embeddings (averaged over the claim/statement) the [LaBSE model](https://huggingface.co/sentence-transformers/LaBSE) was used, later the embeddings of size 768 were transformed to 100 features using PCA technique.

+Then the [distiluse-base-multilingual-cased-v2 model](https://huggingface.co/sentence-transformers/distiluse-base-multilingual-cased-v2) was used and the original embeddings of size 512 have been used as input for model.

 Whole dataset contained 38'465 records - 25'033 of and `TRUE` and 13'432 of `FALSE` so the undersampling technique was used to obtain balanced dataset of size 26'864.

 During cross-validation given models were compared (vanilla variants):